2brownc/binary-decimal-conv/README.md

 # binary-decimal-conv

-A binary-decimal converter.
+A binary-decimal number converter.

-You can type in a binary number and see the converted decimal number and vice versa.
+* The user can see the converted number as they type (bin <-> dec).
+* So no need to press "convert" every time.
+* User will be notified of invalid input.
+* Only valid input is accepted into the input fields.

+Built Using:
+* Node.js
+* React.js